-A lurking variable is a variable that is neither an explanatory variable nor a response variable but influences either the explanatory variable and/or the response variable or, the relationship between them.
-In this question, the season of the year for snowboarding and skiing influences the increase in the sales of gloves and accidents.
-As there are lurking variables that are not addressed in the study, we cannot establish a cause-effect relationship.
+In this question identifying the lurking variable (a variable that is not in the study but affect both explanatory and response variable or the relationship between them).
+Here, the season of the year for snowboarding and skiing has an increase in the sales and accidents.
+As there is lurking variables that are not addressed in the study we cannot establish a cause-effect relationship.

 - 12. A university wants to determine what fraction of its undergraduate student body support a new \$25 annual fee to improve the student union.
 For each proposed method below, indicate whether the method is reasonable or not.
 Explain. - a.
 Survey a simple random sample of 500 students. - b.
 Stratify students by their field of study, then sample 10% of students from each stratum. - c.
 Cluster students by their ages (e.g. 18 years old in one cluster, 19 years old in one cluster, etc.), then randomly sample three clusters and survey all students in those clusters. - d.
 Design a randomized experiment. - e.
-None of the above

-(a) Simple random sampling is okay.
-In fact, it's rare for simple random sampling to not be a reasonable sampling method! (b) The student opinions may vary by field of study, so stratifying by this variable makes sense and would be reasonable. (c) Students of similar ages are probably going to have more similar opinions, and we want clusters to be diverse with respect to the outcome of interest, so this would not be a good approach.
-(Additional thought: the clusters in this case may also have very different numbers of people, which can also create unexpected sample sizes.)
+None of the above - (a) Simple random sampling is okay.
+In fact, it's rare for simple random sampling to not be a reasonable sampling method! (b) The student opinions may vary by field of study, so the stratifying by this variable makes sense and would be reasonable. (c) Students of similar ages are probably going to have more similar opinions, and we want clusters to be diverse with respect to the outcome of interest, so this would not be a good approach.
+(Additional thought:

+the clusters in this case may also have very different numbers of people, which can also create unexpected sample sizes.)

-- 13. In a study where researchers collected data to examine the relationship between air pollutants and pre-term births in Southern California, they measured the air pollution levels by air quality monitoring stations.
+- 13. In a study where researchers collected data to examine the relationship between air pollutants and preterm births in Southern California, they measured the air pollution levels by air quality monitoring stations.
 Length of gestation data were collected on 143,196 births between the years 1989 and 1993, and air pollution exposure during gestation was calculated for each birth.
-They found that higher air pollution levels are associated with pre-term births. - a.
-What type of study is this? - Observational Study - b.
+They found that higher air pollution levels are associated with preterm births. - a.
+What type of study is this?

+Observational Study

+b.
 Identify the population of interest and the sample in this study.

-Population Pre-term births in Southern California Sample 143,196 - c.
+Population - Preterm births in Southern California

+Sample - 143,196

+c.
 Identify the explanatory and response variables.

 Explanatory - air pollution